donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/cadaver.rst

 Navigating local and remote directories
 ---------------------------------------

 Once you login to the WebDAV service, you are in the root directory.
-It allows you to navigate to the different Radboud University organisational units.
+It allows you to navigate to the different ${organizationDescription} organisational units.
 Type the following command to list the content of the current collection.

 .. code-block:: bash